immersive-command-system/zed-code/README.md

 ZED Stereo Camera Code

 This code is based on the ZED C++ SDK and does not use ROS, which is why its in a different repo than ImmersiveInterface2.
-To integrate it into ISAACS the ZED ROS wrapper will need to be used.
+To integrate it into ISAACS ROS will need to be used with the ZED Camera.
+Luckily, the the ZED ROS wrapper exists and will need to be used.

 3D Mapping Planning Doc: https://docs.google.com/document/d/1UF9w5l6qaanxyj5wSWAWRYyflIOXF0gGdvBvm6EOkEA/edit?usp=sharing